 - Link 20.
-VHB-JOURQUAL 3 (mainly Business Administration) - Link 21: Handelsblatt Journal Ranking VWL (mainly Economics)

-- Link 22: ERIH (European Reference Index for the Humanities) (mainly Business and Economics Education) - Link 23: VHB-JOURQUAL 3 (Segment Ranking Business Informatics) - Link 24: SCImago Journal and Country Rank (mainly Business Informatics)
+VHB-JOURQUAL 3 (mainly Business Administration) - Link 21: Handelsblatt Journal Ranking VWL (mainly Economics) - Link 22: VHB-JOURQUAL 3 (Segment Ranking Business Information Systems) - Link 23: SCImago Journal and Country Rank

 MILESTONES IN THE THIRD YEAR

 If you are working on a cumulative dissertation, there should be at least one paper submitted for appraisal with a scientific journal or a renowned conference in the third year.
 Moreover, you should have a precise plan for your further publication strategy.
 In addition, your supervisor should consider your paper to be worth publishing.
 Doctoral candidates writing on a monograph should by then have prepared a well-organised structure including theses for each chapter.